-This list contains links to tools that can be used for the analysis of biological time-series data.
-If you know of any others, please email us at email@example.com.
+This list contains links to publicly available tools that can be used for the analysis of biological time-series data.
+If you know of any others, please email us at firstname.lastname@example.org.

 - LimoRhyde, an R package for analyzing transcriptome data from circadian systems, developed by Singer and Hughey (2019).

 - RhythmicAlly, a user-friendly application for the analysis of biological time-series data, developed by Abhilash and Sheeba (2019).

 - MetaCycle, an R package for detecting rhythmic signals from large scale time-series data, developed by Wu et al. (2016).